 Analysis of Symbols

 “Redrum” is a word that Danny first sees prior to the family moving to the hotel.
 He sees it in his mind, written in various mirrors.
 He doesn’t know what the word means for the majority of the book.
-It is later revealed that the word is murder spelled backward.
+It is later revealed that the word is murder spelt backwards.
 It symbolizes the complete reversal of Jack’s intentions as the novel progresses.
 He begins with the hope of providing his family with a fresh start and ends up attempting to kill them and destroy the hotel.
 It also adds to the overall mysterious mood King achieves in the book.

 The Wasps’ Nest